 Are we prepared to fight flu and COVID-19 this winter?

-What is the latest advice on long COVID symptoms and treatment?
+Long COVID: What are the symptoms and treatment?

 The term 'long COVID' may have only been coined last year, but with 1.1 million people in the UK now thought to be living with the illness, there is an urgent need for new expert advice.